yol/hellogitworld/README.txt

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.
 MASTERIX1
 MASTERIX2

+I can also make changes using the online editor